-Underground Railroad ‘conductor’ Harriet Tubman was born in Dorchester County probably in the 1820s.
+Underground Railroad ‘conductor’ Harriet Tubman was born in Dorchester County around 1822.
 At this small museum in downtown Cambridge – just a few miles from where she grew up – learn of the strength, courage, and determination of this remarkable woman.

 After growing up on the Brodess Farm in Bucktown in Dorchester County, Tubman later escaped from slavery and returned 13 times to lead other enslaved people to freedom using the secret network of people and sites known as the Underground Railroad.
 She later served as a Civil War spy and nurse, a suffragist, and a humanitarian.

 The Tubman Museum and Educational Center is part of the Harriet Tubman Underground Railroad Byway, a self-guided, scenic driving tour with more than 30 sites related to freedom seekers in the 1800s.
-For more information, a map and guide, and an audio guide, stop by the Dorchester Visitor Center, 2 Rose Hill Place in Cambridge, MD.
+For more information, visit the Tubman Byway website or stop by the Dorchester Visitor Center, 2 Rose Hill Place in Cambridge, MD.